luke-h1/talks/expo-router/pages/expo-router-pt16.md

 ```

 <!--
 This is where the magic happens.
 The client calls this, but it executes entirely on the server.
 We can track state and stream responses.
+This i
 -->